fhdsl/Intermediate_R/docs/no_toc/04-Functions.md

 # Writing your first function

+After learning how to use other people's functions, it's time to write our own!
+We will look at the anatomy of how a function is constructed, and see bunch of examples in action.

 ![Function machine from algebra class.](https://cs.wellesley.edu/~cs110/lectures/L16/images/function.png)

+First, we remind ourselves why we write functions in the first place.
 We write functions for two main, often overlapping, reasons:

 1. Following DRY (Don't Repeat Yourself) principle: If you find yourself repeating similar patterns of code, you should write a function that executes that pattern.
 This saves time and the risk of mistakes.